 We all love watching a child fall in love with music.
 Their favorite singers croon, a guitarist deftly plucks their strings, and soon, your child is on fire to be just like them.
-That is, until they finish their first lesson and you tell them they have to practice.
+That is, until they finish their first lesson and you tell them they have to keep finding the motivation to practice music.
 It’s a long hard road to becoming a musical sensation, but with these effective ways to motivate your child to practice music, you’ll help them on the path to musical greatness.

 Discover the Source of Distraction

-One of the most effective ways to motivate your child to practice music is to identify what might be stealing their motivation from them in the first place.
+One of the most effective ways to help your child find the motivation to practice music is to identify what might be stealing their motivation from them in the first place.
 A few examples of things that could keep them from working on their musical skills include:

 - Unrealistic goals

 This may be something your child isn’t aware of themselves, so it’s important not to demand answers about why they don’t have the motivation to practice music.
 Instead, walk with your child to explore their own heart.

 We all remember what it was like being kids.
 The quickest way to turn a child away from something is to command them to do it.
 But beyond avoiding the aggravation of childhood pride, there are several benefits to letting your kids set their own practice schedule.
 Here are some of them: